Disclosure: YoungstownLive is a sponsor of MyOhioFun.com. All opinions are my own.

 Joanne F. Beeghly Rose Garden – (mid June to October)

-English and Minature Rose Garden
+English and Miniature Rose Garden

 Quarry Garden